About the Games

 Sports using outdoor sites are weather dependent.
 Competitions will be conducted unless Show-Me STATE GAMES officials determine weather conditions to be potentially dangerous or life threatening, or if the playing fields would incur significant damage.
 NO refunds due to weather.

-Past professional athletes are eligible to participate in the sport of their profession if they have not been under contract in the two years prior to the date of competition
+Past professional athletes (NBA) are eligible to participate in the sport of their profession if they are not currently under contract prior to the date of competition

 It is expressly understood The Curators of the University of Missouri do not insure against, and accept no responsibility for, personal injury, property loss or damage to the participant which might be sustained by the participant as a result of his or her participation.
 Each participant is responsible for his or her own medical insurance.